padogrid/padogrid/mqtt-addon-core/README.md

 ## Configuring `HaMqttClient`

-`HaMqttClient` can be configured using the API or an Yaml file.
-The following shows an example Yaml file.
-Configuring `HaMqttClient` with an Yaml file is preferred.
+`HaMqttClient` can be configured using the API or an YAML file.
+The following shows an example YAML file.
+Configuring `HaMqttClient` with an YAML file is preferred.
 It eliminates the complexity and rigidity of coding, and provides the portablity and simplicity of namespace-based clustering.

 For example, you can configure your application to host **multiple clusters** in the configuration file, each with a a unique cluster name assigned.
 In your application, you would simply invoke `HaCluster.getOrCreateHaMqttClient(String clusterName)` to get the `HaMqttClient` instance that has been configured with the specified cluster name.